thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - **Navigate to other dashboard** - transfers you to a specified dashboard;
 - **Custom action** - allows manually configuring a function that can be used to add an individual action to your widget;
 - **Custom action (with HTML template)** - action with an HTML template allows manually entering a function in an existing HTML template;
-- **Mobile action** - allows the use of various mobile device functions like take photo, scanning QR codes, getting device location, make phone call and so on;
+- **Mobile action** - allows the use of various mobile device functions like taking photo, scanning QR codes, getting device location, making phone call and so on;
 - **Open URL** - allows you to go to any resource represented by a URL.

 Let's consider each of these types of actions separately.